The Moving Finger: Title

-The poem, in turn, refers to Belshazzar's feast as related in the Book of Daniel, where the expression the writing on the wall originated.

 The title shows in the story figuratively and literally.
 The anonymous letters point blame from one town resident to another.
 The police detective determines that the envelopes were all "typed by someone using one finger" to avoid a recognisable 'touch'.

 Plot summary

-Jerry and Joanna Burton, a brother and sister from London, take up residence in a house owned by Miss Barton near the quiet town of Lymstock for the last phase of Jerry's recovery from injuries suffered in a motorcycle crash.
+Jerry and Joanna Burton, a brother and sister from London, take up residence in a house owned by Miss Emily Barton near the quiet town of Lymstock for the last phase of Jerry's recovery from injuries suffered in a crash landing.
 Shortly after moving in and meeting their neighbours, they receive an anonymous letter which makes the false accusation that the pair are lovers, not siblings.

 The Burtons quickly learn that such poison pen letters have been received by many in the town.
 Despite the letters containing false accusations, many recipients are upset by them and fear something worse may happen.
-Mrs Symmington, the local solicitor's wife, is found dead after receiving a letter stating that her husband, was not the father of her second son.
-Her body is discovered with the letter, a glass containing potassium cyanide, and a torn scrap of paper that reads, "I can't go on."
+Mrs Symmington, the local solicitor's wife, is found dead after receiving a letter stating that her husband Richard was not the father of her second son.
+Her body is discovered with the letter, a glass containing potassium cyanide, and a torn scrap of paper that reads, "I can't go on".

-While the inquest rules that her death was suicide, the police begin a hunt for the anonymous letter writer.
+While the inquest rules that Mrs. Symmington's death was suicide, the police begin a hunt for the anonymous letter writer.
 An inspector arrives from Scotland Yard to help with the investigation.
 He concludes that the letter writer is a middle-aged woman among the prominent citizens of Lymstock.
 Mrs Symmington's daughter by a previous marriage, Megan Hunter, an awkward, frumpy 20-year-old, stays with the Burtons for a few days after losing her mother.

 The Burtons' housekeeper, Partridge, receives a call from Agnes, the Symmingtons' maidservant, who is distraught and seeks advice.
 Agnes fails to arrive for their planned meeting; nor is she found at the Symmingtons' when Jerry calls in the evening to check on her.
-The following day, her body is discovered by Megan in the under-stairs cupboard at the Symington house.
+The following day, her body is discovered by Megan in the under-stairs cupboard at the Symmington house.

 Progress in the murder investigation is slow until the Reverend's wife, Mrs. Dane Calthrop, invites Miss Marple to investigate.
 Jerry conveys many facts about the case to her from his observations, and tells her some of his ideas on why Agnes was killed.
 Meanwhile, Elsie Holland, the governess for the Symmington boys, receives an anonymous letter.
 The police observe Aimée Griffith, sister of the local doctor Owen Griffith, typing the address on the same typewriter used for all the previous letters, and arrest her for writing the letter.